atilaneves/unit-threaded/README.md

 directories to scan as command-line arguments.
 It automatically generates a file, executes it with rdmd, and prints the result.
 Use the -h option to get help on the command.
-To try it out, run `dtest -t tests/pass` to run the passing tests, `dtest -t tests/fail` to run the failing tests, or simply `dtest` to run all of them.
+To try it out, run `dtest -usource -t tests/pass` to run the passing tests, `dtest -usource -t tests/fail` to run the failing tests, or simply `dtest` to run all of them.
+You can also run either example file with `rdmd -Isource example/<filename>`.

 There is support for debug prints in the tests with the `-d` switch.
 This is only supported in single-threaded mode (`-s`).
 Setting `-d`